Esek Hopkins: Post-Revolution

 In spite of his Congressional dismissal, Hopkins was highly respected in Rhode Island and continued to serve the Rhode Island General Assembly through 1786, then retired to his farm where he died February 26, 1802.
 His home, the Esek Hopkins House, is now listed on the National Register of Historic Places.

 Legacy

-Three US Navy vessels have been named USS Hopkins in his honor, two destroyers and a patrol boat.
+Three United States Navy vessels have been named USS Hopkins in his honor, two destroyers and a patrol boat.

 A statue of Hopkins by Theo Alice Ruggles Kitson was dedicated in 1891 on the site of the former Hopkins family cemetery at Charles and Branch Street.

 In June 2020, the Providence School Board voted to remove Hopkins' name from Esek Hopkins Middle School, citing Hopkins' association with the slave ship Sally.

+Hopkins adopted, and helped to popularize, the "Gadsden flag" that depicts a Timber rattlesnake with 13 rattles representing the 13 Colonies with the phrase "Don't Tread on Me" on a Yellow background.
+He adopted the banner as his personal flag and flew it from the mainmast of his flagship USS Alfred while he was aboard.

 Personal life

 Hopkins married Desire Burroughs (1724–1794) in November 1741.
 She belonged to a prosperous family of Newport, thus increasing his influence in Rhode Island.
 The marriage produced 9 children, including John Burroughs Hopkins (1742–1796), a participant in the Gaspee Affair, who later became a captain in the Continental Navy; and Susannah Hopkins (1756–1850), who married Jonathan Maxcy, a Baptist minister and second president of the formerly Baptist-affiliated Brown University, which was then known as the College of Rhode Island and Providence Plantations.

 Hopkins was the brother of Rhode Island governor Stephen Hopkins, a signer of the Declaration of Independence and first Brown chancellor in conjunction with the tenure of president James Manning.

 Hopkins was buried in the North Burial Ground of Providence, Rhode Island.